lolautruche/sqliimport/doc/README.txt

   - Scheduled

 Each import is stored in the database as pending and awaits for the cronjob to process it.
-Running imports are safely interruptable from the admin interface.
 Pending imports can be cancelled while the cronjob has not processed it.

 Immediate